raylsnetwork/Enygma/enygma_payments/protocol_description.md

 ### Balance Setup
 All participants start with a balance with $$v=0$$ and $$r=0$$.

-Therefore, the Issuer creates a contract where the initial balance for all the participants is:
+Therefore, the Issuer creates a contract where the default initial balance for all the participants is:

 $$Comm(0, 0) = 0G + 0H$$